elswob/neo4j-build-pipeline/README.md

 - If not using remote server, leave the server environment variable empty
 - Modify the paths
+- No spaces in paths please :)
+- Set `NEO4J_ADDRESS` to the URL of the server hosting the graph, for testing this may just be `localhost`
+- Set the Neo4j `memory` limits to something suitable, for testing the small example data 1G should be fine.
+For anything bigger, see https://neo4j.com/developer/kb/how-to-estimate-initial-memory-configuration/

 #### 2. Setup Neo4j directories before creating the graph (important!!!!)